Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 ### Naturalist
 *1st-level Feat*

-**Prerequisites:** Intelligence or Wisdom 13+, or Nature proficiency
+**Prerequisites:** Intelligence or Wisdom 13+, or Nature Proficiency
 **Repeatable:** No

 - **Green-thumb**

-    You gain proficiency in the Nature skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+    You gain Proficiency in the Nature skill.
+If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.

 - **Druidcasting**